Surakarta: Grebeg Mulud

-Grebeg Mulud is held on the 12th of Mulud to commemorate the Mawlid of Prophet Muhammad (SAW).
+Grebeg Mulud is held on the 12th of Mulud to commemorate the Mawlid of Muhammad.
 It is part of the Sekaten celebration.
 In this ceremony, abdi dalem in Jawi Jangkep attire carry a gunungan (mountain-shaped offering) from the Keraton Surakarta to the Great Mosque of Surakarta.

 The gunungan, made from various vegetables and traditional snacks, is blessed by the palace clergy (ngulamadalem).
 After the prayer, one gunungan is distributed to the visitors, while another is taken back to the keraton to be shared among the abdi dalem.